-On the upper U-joint, there's a longer set screw that's meant to secure the joint through the shaft.
+21...On the upper U-joint, there's a longer set screw that's meant to secure the joint through the shaft.

-Mark the shaft on the flat side of the D as shown with everything mocked up where it's going to mount permanently.
+22...On the flat side of the D as shown with everything mocked up where it's going to mount permanently.